fehlhabers/teashaped.dev/_posts/2023-06-XX-cop-lean-coffee.md

 A CoP (or Community of Practice) is as it sounds like, a community.
 The goal of the CoP is for the participants to share knowledge and experience within their practice.
 The participants should be practitioners in the field and should be able to contribute to the community by sharing their experience and tips.
 CoP is not a specific team, but consists of people with a common goal or interest.
 A CoP could for example be about a programming language, a specific domain or platform within your company.

 You could say that CoP is like the counterpart of CoE (Center of Excellence) where a specific team gathers expert knowledge about a specific area.
 The CoP works the other way around and let the teams drive the need and to organize between themselves.

+Another name for a CoP is also "Guild", if you're using the Spotify namings with Squads, Tribes & Chapters.
 ![](/assets/images/cop-lean-coffee/community.png)

 ## Should I just start one?